 Our small group tours are specifically curated to bring you deeply into the destination.
 Food, drink, people, customs and soft adventure activities to get you close to the natural surroundings.
-Specifically on this trip you will enjoy home cooked meals with locals, sail in a traditional Felucca, and bath in the Dead Sea or a Turkish Bath.
+Specifically on this trip you hike each day around volcanic craters, past waterfalls and through wetlands.

 Our service is second to none, from your decision to join our tour, throughout the trip and when you get home, we will be there for you.